apache/qpid/qpid/java/jca/README.txt

 UseLocalTx
     Whether or not to use local transactions instead of XA.
 Default: false

-DefaultUserName
-    The default user name to use.
-Default: guest

-DefaultPassword
-    The default password to use.
-Default: guest

 Host
     The hostname/ip address of the broker.